bhklab/handbook/docs/General/Meetings/project_tracking.md

 ### Grants & Award Applications

-Information and updates regarding any grants or awards the lab is applying for can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1EuFaUxtk2kPueZwmjTopyRvnFduuSbp5Byf0gEWA7kw/edit?usp=sharing).
+Information and updates regarding any grants or awards the lab is applying for can be found in 'Grants & Awards application - Tracker' in your BHKLab [Google Drive](https://drive.google.com/drive), search for `BHK Lab Spreadsheets` to get access.
 The following are the columns in the spreadsheet:

 - **Proposed project/idea**: Add a general descriptive title for the project or idea.